 Here’s a realistic timeline:

-- 24-72 hours: Cockroaches that directly consume bait begin dying
+- 24-72 hours: Cockroaches that eat bait directly begin dying

-- 1-2 weeks: Secondary kill effect begins to impact population
+- 1-2 weeks: Secondary kill effect starts to reduce the population

-- 4-8 weeks: Complete elimination possible with persistent treatment
+- 4-8 weeks: Full elimination is possible with steady treatment

-Keep in mind that cockroach eggs (oothecae) aren’t affected by bait.
-A female German cockroach carries her egg case until just before hatching, so you may see new nymphs emerge even after successful baiting.
-This is why follow-up treatments are essential.
+Keep in mind that cockroach eggs aren’t affected by bait.
+A female German cockroach carries her egg case until just before hatching.
+So you may see new baby roaches even after successful baiting.
+This is why follow-up treatments matter.

 When to Call Better Termite & Pest Control

-If you’ve been battling German cockroaches without success, or if you want the job done right the first time, our team can help.
-With over 57 years of experience serving the DC metro area and 1,000+ five-star reviews, we’ve helped countless homeowners eliminate stubborn cockroach infestations.
+If you’ve been fighting German cockroaches without success, or want the job done right the first time, our team can help.
+We’ve served the DC metro area for over 57 years with 1,000+ five-star reviews.
+We’ve helped many homeowners wipe out stubborn cockroach problems.

 Our approach to German cockroach control includes: